Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Experiments

-For all experiments, the underlying policy architecture and training procedure are kept consistent.
-Each policy is trained and evaluated on a single task, with evaluations performed at 8.33 FPS.
+Each policy is trained and evaluated on a single task, with evaluations performed at 8.33 FPS for simulation and 11 FPS for the real robot.
 The policy predicts action chunks of size 16.
 We incorporate a temporal ensemble technique from \cite{zhao2023learning} to produce smoother motions and improve responsiveness at inference time.
 Policies are trained for 30,000 steps with a batch size of 64.
 The learning rate is set to $10^{-4}$; however, if MAE-pretrained ViT weights are used, the ViT learning rate is reduced to $10^{-5}$ as recommended in \cite{chi2023diffusion}.
 A cosine learning rate scheduler is used, along with exponential moving average (EMA) updates with a decay rate of 0.99.
+For real-robot tests, during training we further applied data augmentations, such as Gaussian blur and color jitter, to compensate for limited pretraining.